This Recipe includes

 If you are looking for the perfect summertime appetizer, you have come to the right place.
 I’m not sure if Melon au Porto comes from the South of France, or if I just happen to think that because I usually have it with our relatives in the South.

-Everyone will agree though, it is a French Summer Classic.
+Everyone will agree though, it is a classic summer French starter.
 And during a heatwave, it is even better.
-The perfect appetizer that is easy to prepare and that requires no cooking, and with a good dose of alcohol to boot!
-(No, we’re not alcoholics, this is a refined selection 😉 )
+The perfect appetizer for that apéro, that is easy to prepare and that requires no cooking.
+And with a good dose of port wine to boot!

 Part of the charm comes from picking the melon itself.
 Melons are in season in France between June-early Sept, so a lovely morning out at the marché (farmers’ market) to pick up the perfect melon for your lunch just adds that extra touch of gastronomie du terroir.
 (Or just makes you feel better about your hoity-toity self!)

 Unlike farmers’ markets in North America, in France you do not pick your own produce.
 Generally, you tell the farmer/merchant: